-If you are prepared to make a financial investment to convert your current heating system into environmentally friendly, renewable energy, you will have to decide on two major sources of energy: geothermal and solar.
+If you are prepared to make a financial investment to convert your current heating system into environmentally friendly, renewable energy, you will have to decide between two major sources of energy: geothermal and solar.

 What Is Geothermal Energy?

 Geothermal energy is the harvesting of the Earth’s core heat through a series of underground pipes and converting it into power.
 The center of the earth is roughly as hot as the sun’s surface, almost 10,000 degrees, Fahrenheit.
-This heat radiates from the center and is an inexhaustible and potentially limitless supply of energy.
-We just have to find effective ways to harness this energy.
+This heat radiates from the center and is an inexhaustible and potentially limitless supply of clean energy.
+We just have to find effective ways to harness this alternative energy.